aruncveli/id2223-2/README.md

 To improve our model's results compared to Task 1, we initially considered fine-tuning with a new dataset, specifically the [FEVER](https://huggingface.co/datasets/fever/fever) dataset.
 However, we realized the dataset is not in a chat template and we may not get enough time to write a proper converter to Llama chat template before the submission deadline.

-Incorporating a conversation-based system prompt was essential for our task.
+Incorporating a conversation or Q&A based system prompt was essential for our task.
 Consequently, we shifted our focus to optimizing the model's hyperparameters.

 ### Model Selection

-We observed during Task 1 that the Colab runtime's max GPU usage during training was around 4 GB out of ~12GB, indicating its capacity to train a larger model.
+We observed during Task 1 that the Colab runtime's max GPU usage during training was around 4 GB out of ~15GB, indicating its capacity to train a larger model.
 Based on this, we upgraded to Llama 3.2 with 3B parameters (from 1B) while maintaining 4Q quantization.

 ### Hyperparameter Tuning